Why We’re Investing In Biochar

 Real estate in 2025 demanded realism.
 Operating costs stayed stubborn.
 Insurance didn’t magically get cheaper.

 Construction still required humility.
-And the winners weren’t the best PowerPoints they were the best operators.
+And the winners weren’t the best PowerPoints.
+They were the best operators.

 We continue to prioritize projects with: